dbbs-lab/bsb-core/docs/source/usage/getting-started.rst

   config = from_json("config.json")
   scaffold = Scaffold(config)
-	# Compile the network, doesn't do anything without any defined types.
+  # Compile the empty network.
   scaffold.compile_network()

-  # After `scaffold` has been initialized from the config your (empty) HDF5 file appears
+  # Your mostly empty HDF5 file `my_network.hdf5` should appear

-And from the CLI:
+The same thing from the CLI:

 .. code-block:: bash